hbrouwer/mesh/README.md

 books, and websites, in order to put the different pieces together.
 Again this was prior to the deep learning revolution, and hence prior to the wealth of information that has become available over the last few years.
-Indeed, as the late Jeffrey L. Elman (author of [Tlearn](https://crl.ucsd.edu/innate/tlearn.html)) pointed out to me:
+Indeed, as the late Jeff Elman (author of [Tlearn](https://crl.ucsd.edu/innate/tlearn.html)) pointed out to me:
 I learned an enormous amount about neural networks by implementing Mesh, and for that reason alone it has been worthwhile.